self-actuated/actuated.com/posts/2023-02-10-caching-in-github-actions.md

 - Workflows using the cache action can be converted to run on Actuated runners without any modifications.
 - Jobs on Actuated runners start in a clean VM each time.
 This means dependencies need to be downloaded and build artifacts or caches rebuilt each time.
 Caching these files in the actions cache can improve workflow execution time.

-Want to learn more about Go and GitHub Actions?
+> Want to learn more about Go and GitHub Actions?

-- The ebook [Everyday Golang](https://openfaas.gumroad.com/l/everyday-golang) has a chapter dedicated on how to build and release go projects with GitHub Actions.
+>

-Detailed instruction for setting up caching can be found in the GitHub documentation: [Cache dependencies](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows)
+> Alex's eBook [Everyday Golang](https://openfaas.gumroad.com/l/everyday-golang) has a chapter dedicated to building Go programs with Docker and GitHub Actions.